garyburgmann/drf-firebase-auth/README.md

   'DEFAULT_AUTHENTICATION_CLASSES': [
     ...
     'rest_framework.authentication.SessionAuthentication',
-    'drf_firebase_auth.authentication.FirebaseAuthentication',
+    'drf_firebase3_auth.authentication.FirebaseAuthentication',
   ]
 }
 ```

-The `drf_firebase_auth` application comes with the following settings as default, which can be overridden in your project's `settings.py` file.
+The `drf_firebase3_auth` application comes with the following settings as default, which can be overridden in your project's `settings.py` file.
 Make sure to nest them within `DRF_FIREBASE_AUTH` as below:

 ```